 Trends - The survey data and responses from respondents would indicate the trend to be more cash rent than crop share agreements.
 Land rental rates are expected to remain the same.
-Four respondents indicated that the landowner was paying a percentage of all herbicides in substitution for no-till or minimum till.
+One respondent indicated that the landowner was paying a percentage of all herbicides in substitution for no-till or minimum till.
 This is a trend that has become more popular amongst tenant and landowner agreements.
+Four respondents indicated that yield maps of the land on the farm are being generated using precision farming.